Imago

 — PGA TOUR Communications (@PGATOURComms) February 6, 2026

 Tournament officials remain confident the schedule will hold.
-Round 2 begins at 7:20 a.m.
-MT, meaning for a brief window this morning, two rounds will overlap on the same course.
+The second round will begin as planned, featuring threesomes off split tees from 7:20 a.m. through early afternoon, meaning for a brief window two rounds will overlap on the same course.
 The remaining players will return to complete their final holes, sign their cards, and prepare for afternoon tee times with little rest between.
-The 36-hole cut is expected to proceed on Friday evening as planned.
+The 36-hole cut is expected to proceed Friday evening as scheduled.

 The logistics, however, only address the symptom.
 The cause runs deeper.